gottacatchenall/ms_sampling_effort/manuscript.md

 flexible-links model [@MacDonald2020RevLin] as before.

-![The mean-squared error (y-axis) of various network properties (different panels) across various simulated false-negative rates (x-axis).
-Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.](./figures/props_specrad_longhaul.png){#fig:properties}
+![The mean-squared error (y-axis) of various network properties (different colors) across various simulated false-negative rates (x-axis).
+Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.](./figures/props_specrad.png){#fig:properties}

+We consider three properties: connectance, mean-degree-centrality, and spectral radius, indicative of local, meso, and global structure.
+Connectance is really a node-level property, a proxy for the degree distribution of each node.
+Degree-centrality captures a different aspect of network structure than connectance, more indicative of meso-level properties that describe local 'regions' of nodes interact.
+Spectral radius (equivalent to the magnitude of the largest eigenvalue of $A$) Is  a measure of global structure, and demonstrates much more variability in response to false-negatives.
+For example, if a false-negative splits a metaweb into two components, becomes the largest eigenvalue of those two components.
 Practically, @fig:properties shows us that network structure varies in response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively does not.
-This indicates what we already know about  degree-centrality---it captures a different aspect of network structure than connectance, more indicitive of 'meso' level properties that describe local 'regions' of nodes interact than the 'global' measurements like connectance (in that it is computed as a mean across all nodes).
-The effects of false negatives may be exacerbated for indirect interactions [@Williams2002TwoDeg].
-We propose that simulating the effects of false negatives in data in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].
+This highlights the practical effect that false negatives may exacerbate the difficulty of detecting or predicting indirect interactions [@Williams2002TwoDeg].

 ## Effects of false negatives on ability to make predictions